MCP servers

 Adapting an MCP server for Connect

-If you have an MCP server that runs locally, you may need to make adjustments before deploying to Connect.
+If you have an MCP server that runs locally, you might need to make adjustments before deploying to Connect.

 server.py